prismofeverything/gaia/README.md

 Gaia requires three main components for its operation:

 * Executor - This is the service that will be managing the actual execution of all the tasks Gaia triggers.
-Currently [Funnel](https://github.com/ohsu-comp-bio/funnel) is supported.
+Currently [Sisyphus](https://github.com/CovertLab/sisyphus) is the target.
 * Bus - In order to determine when a task has finished running, Gaia subscribes to an event bus containing messages from the Executor.
 So far this is [Kafka](https://kafka.apache.org/), but additional busses could easily be supported.
 * Store - The data store is where the inputs and results from each of the running tasks is stored.
-Currently Gaia supports filesystem and [Openstack Swift](https://wiki.openstack.org/wiki/Swift) data stores.
+Currently Gaia supports filesystem, google cloud storage and [Openstack Swift](https://wiki.openstack.org/wiki/Swift) data stores.

 ### config